1pakch/tspub/README.md

 # ts library
+A basic library for manipulating sorted time series implemented in modern C++.
+The design intends to allow for generic types in indices and values as well as to provide basic support for NA values.
+The storage is columnar meaning that indices and values are stored in separate contiguous containers (the alternative would be to store indices and the correspnding values as tuples).

 ## Overview
 The library is header-only.
 The directory structure is the following

  * `include/ts` - the library itself
  * `demo` - demo programs
  * `test` - test programs (dirty code, used for regressions.
-In principle should be written with a proper unit testing framework)
+In principle should be written with a proper unit testing framework but not to use them was a requirement).

 ## Library Structure